 Appropriations Requests that Benefit the Entire Arts & Humanities Sector.

-UCA members can click here to see how the final funding results for the cultural sector.
+UCA members can click here to see final funding results for the cultural sector (must be logged in)

 - Utah Division of Arts & Museums // $6 million ongoing // This increase to grant funding for cultural organizations is distributed through the Utah Division of Arts & Museums.
 These funds will be allocated directly to nonprofit and municipal cultural organizations statewide through a competitive process.